choreonoid/choreonoid-doc/en/agxdynamics/getting-started.rst

 Specialized Models Available with AGX Dynamics Plugin
 -----------------------------------------------------

-With the AGX Dynamics plugin, you can use specialized models such as crawlers and wires.
+With the AGX Dynamics plugin, you can use specialized models such as continuous tracks and wires.
 Please check the details from the table of contents on the left.

 Samples